rpmuller/ePubs/WP1.md

 Protagoras was born about 500 BC, at Abdera, the city from which Democritus came.
-He twice visited Athens, his second visit being not later than 432 BC He made a code of laws for the city of Thurii in 444-3 BC There is a tradition that he was prosecuted for impiety, but this seems to be untrue, in spite of the fact that he wrote a book _On the Gods_, which began: "With regard to the gods, I cannot feel sure either that they are or that they are not,
+He twice visited Athens, his second visit being not later than 432 BC He made a code of laws for the city of Thurii in 444-3 BC.
+There is a tradition that he was prosecuted for impiety, but this seems to be untrue, in spite of the fact that he wrote a book _On the Gods_, which began: "With regard to the gods, I cannot feel sure either that they are or that they are not,